Introduction to the CDF detector and the particles we observe

 Still others are events with the correct signature, but come from other physics processes.

 All these must be studied and the quantities determined.
-If we are looking for a new physics process, we must show that the number as well as the properties of events observed can not be accounted for by the "backgrounds" from known physics processes.
+If we are looking for a new physics process, we must show that the number as well as the properties of events observed can not be accounted for by the "backgrounds" from known physics processes. - What is the result we derive from the events we obtain?

-Once we have made a measurement, we need to provide the resulting value(s) of the measurement, as well as the systematic and statistical uncertainties of the measurement.
+Once we have made a measurement, we need to provide the resulting value(s) of the measurement, as well as the systematic and statistical uncertainties of the measurement. - See Signal vs. Background for a more detailed discussion.